Several years ago, an envelope arrived at my home that had a big, red “CONFIDENTIAL” stamped on it.

 To this last point, this is what Zoetis has to say:

 “Since we cannot be certain how our products reach unauthorized aggregators, we cannot ensure product authenticity from these unauthorized aggregators nor can we ensure that proper storage and handling occurred.
 Therefore we reserve the right to refuse to honor associated product guarantees for product purchased from unauthorized distributors.”

 TV Commercials Representing the Gray Market

-See if your veterinarian will match your online price for your important pet medications.
-You might be happily surprised.
-And another thing: Be honest with yourself about your purchasing practices.
-Did you buy anything in addition to your pet medicine when you were on an online website or in Target?
+- Be honest with yourself about your buying practices.
+Did you buy anything in addition to your pet medicine when you were on an online website or in a big-box store?
 Did you ultimately spend more money, not less?

 A Personal Perspective